supercharts-dev/supercharts-bullet_train/README.md

 * Including more than one series (multi-line chart, etc)
 * Including annotations
 * Including a custom hover overlay
+* You need to change a chart.js option that's deeply nested (e.g. `scales.x.grid: false`) because it'll override all options in the top option

 ## Contributing